Burramatta NAIDOC Program and FAQs

 Will there be food on site?

-Yes, there will be a number of food vendors trading from 10am – 4pm including Aboriginal owned and operated Wilka Thalta.
+Yes, there will be a number of First Nations food vendors trading from 11am – 3pm including Kallico Catering, Koori Kulcha and Screaming Beans.

 What happens if it is raining or there is bad weather?